Henry Dewar, 3rd Baron Forteviot: Marriage and family

 His daughter Caroline married in 1956 James Carnegie, 3rd Duke of Fife, only son of Princess Maud, Countess of Southesk and great-grandson of King Edward VII.

-His daughter Penelope married in 1959 Norman Butler, eldest son of Paul Butler of Oak Brook, Illinois, and grandson of Frank O. Butler, also of Oak Brook (J.W.
-Butler Paper Mills, Chicago).
-They had three children – Paul Butler, Tiggy (Tracey) Butler and Sean Butler.
+His daughter Penelope married in 1959 Norman Butler.
+They had three children together, Paul (1960 - 1988), Tracey Penelope (Tiggy) (born 1961) and Sean Butler (born 1963).

 He is buried with his wife in the family plot at Aberdalgie just west of Perth.